nickjanssen/angus/README.md

 All JavaScript files as well as additional SCSS and HTML templates go inside `src/core/` and you are free to structure them how you like (you can make sub folders).
 The reason this folder is called `core/` and not `js/` is that it allows you have a modular design.
 You can also place SASS files as well as html templates in the same folder as your javascript, to keep things organized.
 Sorting your app files by type (e.g. `js`, `scss`, `html`) is generally not recommended.

 ### `style/`
-The folder for your sass/less files.
+The folder for your css/sass/less files.
 If you're doing modular design (which you should), component specific files should be placed inside `core/` in their respective module e.g. `core/your-module/*.scss`.

-One special note: the `style/` folder also contains an `_includes` file which gets auto generated.
+One special note (Only for Sass/Less users): the `style/` folder also contains an `_includes` file which gets auto generated.
 This file contains a list of all Bower Sass/Less files you need specified inside `angus.config.js`.

 ## Migrating
 ### 0.3.x → 0.4.x